eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **The Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and the Qualified Electronic Signature (QES) Remote Service Provider.
 This interface is specifically used to execute a QES remote signature.

-Note the "Deletion Request Interface" and the "Reporting Interface" as mentioned in the Regulation are not depicted as *interface* in this diagram.
-To be able to request as a User to delete personal data and to request reporting, are seen as features of the Wallet Solution which are required to be implemented in the solution.
+Note the "Attribute Deletion Request Interface" and the "Reporting to DPA Interface" as mentioned in the Regulation are not depicted as *interface* in this diagram.
+Functionalities enabling a User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the User's Wallet Unit is seen as features of the Wallet Solution which are required to be implemented in the solution.
+The same applies to functionalities enabling the User to report a Relying Party to a Data Protection Authority.

 #### 4.2.2 Attestation presentation flows